 grated Parmesan cheese(ContainsMilk)

 Preheat the oven to 220°C/200°C fan-forced.
-Finely chop the brown onion.
-Finely chop the garlic (or use a garlic press).
-In a medium frying pan, heat the butter and a drizzle of olive oil over a medium-high heat.
-Add the onion and cook, stirring, until tender, 4-5 minutes.
+Finely chop the brown onion and garlic.
+Trim the green beans and cut into thirds.
+In a large frying pan, heat the butter and a drizzle of olive oil over a medium-high heat.
+Cook the onion, stirring, until tender, 4-5 minutes.
 Add the garlic and cook until fragrant, 1-2 minutes.
-Add the arborio rice, stir to combine and cook until the rice is coated in oil and slightly translucent, 1-2 minutes.
+Add the arborio rice and garlic & herb seasoning, then stir to combine and cook until the rice is coated, 1-2 minutes.

-Add the water and the vegetable stock to the pan.
+Add the water and vegetable stock powder to the pan.
 Bring to the boil, then remove from the heat.
-Carefully transfer the risotto to a medium baking dish.
-Cover tightly with foil and bake until the liquid is absorbed and the rice is ‘al dente’, 24-28 minutes.
+Carefully transfer the risotto to a baking dish.
+Cover tightly with foil and bake until the liquid is absorbed and the rice is 'al dente', 24-28 minutes.

-TIP: 'Al dente’ means the rice is cooked through but has a tiny bit of firmness left in the middle.
+TIP: 'Al dente' rice is cooked through but still slightly firm in the centre.

 While the risotto is baking, drain the tinned cherry tomatoes.
 Pick the thyme leaves.
-Place the cherry tomatoes and thyme on an oven tray lined with baking paper.
-Add the balsamic vinegar, drizzle with olive oil and season with salt and pepper.
-Toss to coat, then roast until caramelised, 15-20 minutes.
+Place the cherry tomatoes, green beans and thyme on a lined oven tray.
+Add the balsamic vinegar and brown sugar, then drizzle with olive oil and season with salt and pepper.
+Toss to coat, spread out evenly, then roast until caramelised, 15-20 minutes.

-While the cherry tomatoes are roasting, roughly chop the walnuts.
+Roughly chop the walnuts.
 Wipe out the frying pan and return to a medium-high heat.
-Add the walnuts and toast, tossing, until fragrant, 3-4 minutes.
-Transfer to a small bowl.
-Pick and thinly slice the basil leaves.
-Slice the lemon (see ingredients list) into wedges.
+Toast the walnuts, tossing, until fragrant, 3-4 minutes.
+Remove the pan from the heat and set aside.
+Pick the sage leaves and finely chop.
+Cut the lemon into wedges.

-Remove the risotto from the oven and stir through the baby spinach leaves, grated Parmesan cheese, basil pesto and 3/4 of the basil leaves.
-Add a good squeeze of lemon juice and season to taste with salt and pepper.
-Gently fold in the roasted cherry tomatoes.
+When the risotto is done, stir through the thyme-roasted veggies, baby spinach leaves, grated Parmesan cheese, basil pesto and 3/4 of the sage leaves.
+Add a good squeeze of lemon juice and season to taste.

-Divide the baked cherry tomato and basil pesto risotto between bowls.
-Top with the toasted walnuts and remaining basil leaves.
-Serve with the remaining lemon wedges.
+Divide the risotto between bowls.
+Top with the toasted walnuts and remaining sage leaves.
+Serve with any remaining lemon wedges.